Meet the Parisians Paying a Small Fortune to Live in Shoebox Apartments

 Maid’s rooms are small converted spaces on the top floor of apartment buildings that have been divided into a vast number of small studios.
 They first appeared in Paris around 1830 and were a great example of the city’s social hierarchy: the rich lived in huge flats on the lower floors, while servants lived in much more humble rooms upstairs.
 Today, these maid’s rooms are usually rented by young, broke students and the lower working class.

-Quite often, these rooms just about meet the minimum size authorised by French law – a surface area of 96ft 2 and/or a volume of 215ft3.
+Quite often, these rooms just about meet the minimum size authorised by French law – a surface area of 9 m2 and/or a volume of 20 m3.
 Being curious as to who lived in such rooms these days, I contacted some friends and a whole bunch of strangers to see if they’d allow me to visit their place and talk to them about the silly amounts of money they are paying to live there.

 Cathé comes from Uruguay.
 She’s been living in Paris for about four years and recently got her BA in Plastic Arts.
 She’s decided to go to South-East Asia next year because, as she says, “people in Paris run faster than time itself.
 Everything goes too fast.
 I have to get out of this tornado.”